zeusro/zeusro/README.md

-Do my best to solve problems when I have enough resource.
+Do my best to solve problems once I have enough resources.

 ## Done